jrnl-org/jrnl/docs/reference-config-file.md

 If `true`, encrypts your journal using AES.
 Do not change this value for journals that already have data in them.

+### extension

+For [folder journals](journal-types.md#folder), control the extension of the day files.
+By default it is `.txt`.

+!!! warning
+    Changing the extension after a folder journal has been created will prevent `jrnl` from finding past entries.

 ### template
 The path to a text file to use as a template for new entries.
 Only works when you have the `editor` field configured.
 If you use a template, the editor's